 Could we turn the 2020s into ‘The Regenerative Decade’?
-Welcome to a new series of talks about what that could imply.
-We talk ecology, deep adaptation, grief, compassion and passion, connecting with nature, resilience, revitalisation, restoration, revolution… – the bigger picture, in other word.
+Welcome to a new series of talks about what that would imply.
+We talk ecology, deep adaptation, grief, compassion and passion, connecting with nature, resilience, revitalisation, restoration, revolution… – the bigger picture, in other words.

 The aspiration of this series is to share understandings, observations and ways of thinking that could help us discover a renewed sense of direction and meaningful vision for the lives we live and the causes we fight for on this fragile planet we call home.

 Our guest in the second episode of ‘Regenerative Hours’ is Dr Geoff Berry for a talk about our relationship with nature, the search for 21st century ethics, and the concept of “being at home in the universe”.

 “We need both the global civil disobedience and the small, local, even ‘inner’ work – the loud and the quiet.
 It’s possible, in fact, to have an entirely holistic vision guiding the movement in this direction,” says Geoff, who does a lot of this kind of work.
 He publishes some of it at his website, www.naturecalling.org

 Dr Geoff Berry’s film ‘Climate Science and Urban Planning’ explores new ways of adapting global society to the limits of nature, seeking the wisdom of Australian Aboriginal elders as well as climate scientists, leaders in renewable energy and urban planners.

 ‘City Living, Nature Calling’ was created, written and presented by Dr Geoff Berry.
 It features interviews with climate scientist Professor Will Steffen and environmental urban planner Professor Barbara Norman.

 It is part of what is going to become a first-ever ecomythic documentary series.